Kolkata Police forms SIT to probe fake into vaccination drive | Law-Order

 During a search in her office, police seized several vials of an antibiotic injection used for a number of bacterial infections, and other items which were sent for tests.

-It was also found that fake labels of Covaxin were pasted on the vials of Amikacin injections.
+It was also found that fake labels of Covishield were pasted on the vials of Amikacin injections.

 On what could be the purpose of Deb in holding such free camps, a senior Kolkata Police official said it is yet to be known but he might have political connections that helped him in organising those camps.